rolancon/confetti/README.md

     clan = c
     horde = h

-    fraction = f
-    character-range = j ;range ranJe
+    ;reserved type tags
     unicode-codepoint = u
     unicode-text = x ;unicode teXt
     date = g ;GreGorian date
     time = k ; clocKtime
     timezone = z ;timeZone
-    blob = q ;?
+    binary-blob = q ;?

 A term which is of type number would then become:

     term'n

-Another form of tagging is for compound terms.
+Another form of tagging is for certain compound terms.
 They can be tagged with the type of grammar they denote, and are named after the file extensions of file formats that represent these types of grammar:

     SQL = sql
-    RDF = rdf
+    RDF = rdf-xml
     Turtle = rdf-turtle
     JSON-LD = rdf-jsonld
     GML = gml ;Graph Modelling Language
+    CSV = xsv
     XML = xml
-    CSV = xsv
     JSON = json

 The XML example from the XML section could then be tagged as follows: